aforward/writing/blog/doex-elixir-api-for-digital-ocean.md

 ![Alternatives to elixir Digital Ocean clients](doex/altneratives_do_clients.png)

-Yep, that’s doex at the the bottom there with a ton of downloads; watch out!
+Yep, that's doex at the the bottom there with a ton of downloads; watch out!

 Happy automation.